12 Best Websites To Sell Beats Online In 2026 (Sell Instrumentals + More)

 When you’re pricing your beats, the first thing to think about is whether you want to sell exclusively or non-exclusively.
 This will be the biggest determiner of the price you sell them for.

-If you sell exclusive rights to a beat, you can only sell it once and once only—the artist has exclusive rights to use it for the duration of the lease.
+If you sell exclusive rights to a beat, you can only sell it once and once only.
+The artist has exclusive rights to use it for the duration of the lease.
 If you sell non-exclusively, you can sell the beat as many times as you want, to as many different customers as you want.

 For obvious reasons, if you’re selling an exclusive license, you can charge a lot more.
 Typically, you can sell exclusive beats for $100-$500 (or even more if you’re a recognizable artist targeting the high-end of the market).